-The University aims to minimise the likelihood of a fire occurring on its premises and reduce the impact of any fire on life, people’s safety, delivery of teaching, research, services, the environment and property.
+The University aims to minimise the likelihood of a fire occurring on its premises and reduce the impact of such a fire on life and people’s safety.

-Fire hazards are identified and controls included in activity risk assessments.
+- Fire hazards need to be identified and controls included in activity risk assessments.

-Identified roles are appointed based on local risk.
+- Identified roles need to be appointed based on local risk.

-All staff and students have a fire safety induction and appropriate training.
+- All staff and students need a fire safety induction and appropriate training.

-No items in the list of prohibited articles (fire safety) are used on campus.
+- No items in the list of prohibited articles (fire safety) can be used on campus.

-Fire Safety Managers are consulted on and approve all design projects/major refurbishments/alterations.
+- Fire Safety Managers need to be consulted and approve all design projects/major refurbishments/alterations.

-Generic Emergency Evacuations Plans (GEEPS) and individual Personal Emergency Evacuation Plans (PEEPs) are in place.
+- Generic Emergency Evacuation Plans (GEEPS) and where necessary, individual Personal Emergency Evacuation Plans (PEEPs) need to be in place.